inspire22/Ckeditor-MediaEmbed-Plugin/readme.txt

 That's it, overall pretty simple.
 This plugin could also be used for inserting custom code snippets, or pretty much anything that requires a custom insert.
 Enjoy!

-Orig by kent@fluidbyte.net.  http://www.fluidbyte.net/embed-youtube-vimeo-etc-into-ckeditor  Edits from comments integrated and posted by Kevin Watt.
+Orig by kent [ who is at ] fluidbyte.net.  http://www.fluidbyte.net/embed-youtube-vimeo-etc-into-ckeditor